jyap808/jaeger/README.md

 ### Change a property value

-    jaegerdb -j test.txt.jgrdb -c DatabasePassword -p "This is the NEW database password"
+    jaegerdb -j test.txt.jgrdb -c DatabasePassword -v "This is the NEW database password"

 ### Regenerate the file